Pedro A. Malavet

 - Previous Teaching Experience: Pontifical Catholic University of Puerto Rico Adjunct Professor of Law (1991-92); Georgetown University Law Center; Teaching Scholar (1993-94), Adjunct Professor (1995).

 - Private Practice: Bufete Malavet & Ayora (Puerto Rico, 1989-93).

 - Professional Affiliations: Puerto Rican Bar Association, U.S. District Court for Puerto Rico, U.S. First Circuit Court of Appeals, Center for the study of Race and Race Relations, Fundacion Facultad de Derecho Eugenio Maria de Hostos

-- A study of the law governing proof of issues of fact before a judicial tribunal.
-Topics may include judicial notice, presumptions, burden of proof, hearsay, relevancy, testimonial proof, demonstrative and scientific proof, documentary proof and privileged communications.
+- Registration priority given to second-year students.
+A study of the law governing the proof of issues of fact before a judicial tribunal.
+Topics covered may include judicial notice, presumptions, burden of proof, hearsay, relevancy, testimonial proof, demonstrative and scientific proof, documentary proof and privileged communications.
 Emphasis is placed on the Federal Rules of Evidence.ci

 - Examines history of U.S. territorial acquisitions and the changing legal paradigms applied by U.S. to its past and current territorial possessions.
 After reviewing the history, will then discuss legal, philosophical and moral implications of U.S. colonialism in 21st Century.

-- The Non-Adversarial, Extra-Judicial Search For Legality And Truth: Foreign Notarial Transactions As An Inexpensive And Reliable Model For A Market-Driven System Of Informed Contracting And Fact-Determination,” 16 Wisc.
+- “The Non-Adversarial, Extra-Judicial Search For Legality And Truth: Foreign Notarial Transactions As An Inexpensive And Reliable Model For A Market-Driven System Of Informed Contracting And Fact-Determination,” 16 Wisc.
 Int’l L.J.
 1-60 (1997).
 [SSRN]